usnistgov/TaML/README.md

 ## Running the code

-All code is written in Python and can be used on any operating system.
+All code is written in Python and requires Python >= 3.7.
+It can be used on any operating system.
+Other requirements are listed in `requirements.txt`.

+If you are only interested in running the Jupyter Notebooks in [Google Colab](https://colab.research.google.com/), you can skip ahead to [Notebooks](##Notebooks).

 First clone the code via